lukaskln/Interpretability-of-Disentangled-Representations-by-Explanatory-Methods/README.md

   ```sh
   python main_evaluation.py --model_ID=3000 --dataset="OCT" --method="EG" --model="betaTCVAE_VGG" --eval_latent_range=15 --num_workers=40 --batch_size=200
   ```
-Set the `num_workers` argument to a suitable number for your computer, or remove it to choose half of your logical processors automatically.
+The `method` argument lets you choose betwen Integrated Gradients, Expected Gradients, Deep SHAP and Kernel SHAP as the explanatory method to compute the attributions.
+Set the `num_workers` argument to a suitable number for your computer, or remove it to choose half of your logical processors by default.
 Modify the `eval_latent_range` argument to change the weighting of the standard deviation when sampling through the latent conditional densities to get more samples from the tails or around the center of the normal distributions.

 #### **Supervised-Training**

-Run the following code to train a VGG in a supervised setting on the small labeled dataset, to compare the results to the semi-supervised setting, as in section five of the thesis:
+A CNN with VGG16_bn architecture can be trained in a supervised setting on the small labeled dataset, for comparing the results to the semi-supervised setting:

   ```sh
   python main.py --model_ID=3002 --dataset="OCT" --model_cla="CNN"
   ```

+This is also possible for all other classifiers, as presented in section five of the thesis.

 #### **Transfer-Learning and Pre-Training**

-Fine-tune the MLP on the supervised downstream task without training an unsupervised VAE-loss based model beforehand by using a transfer-learned encoder.
-The encoder is pre-trained on ImageNet and fixed in weights.
+The classifier can be fine-tune on the supervised downstream task without training an unsupervised VAE-loss based model beforehand by using a transfer-learned encoder.
+The encoder is pre-trained on ImageNet and fixed in weights:

   ```sh
   python main.py --model_ID=3003 --dataset="OCT" --TL=True --model_TL="Inception"
   ```
-Pre-training is also possible on the orignal data and then fine-tuning the model to the downstream task:
+It is also possible to pre-train an encoder on the original data and then fine-tune it with the initialized weights to the downstream task:

   ```sh
   python main.py --model_ID=3004 --dataset="OCT" --model="betaVAE_VGG" --fix_weights=False  --latent_dim=20